iafan/hc/README.md

-`hc` is a command-line tool that uses headless Chrome to generate HTML snapshots for static and dynamically rendered pages, download XHR resources or execute JavaScript code.
+`hc` is a command-line tool that uses headless Chrome to generate HTML snapshots for static and dynamically rendered pages, download XHR resources, execute JavaScript code or generate screenshots.

 The returned data can be rendered to STDOUT so your can capture it in your automation scripts or pipe to other tools.
 Or you can save